SyedAlthamish/PostureMonitor_V.2.0/v.2.0/data/datasets/Raw Datasets & Timestamps/README.txt

+All of these files contain raw acquired sensor data from the MC algorithm

 the syed 1-2 contains old data syed 3-4 contains data but without hunch inclusions in asymmetry syed5 & mi,he,my contains data about 4 members in final format